 Organisation’s aim: To conserve nature, especially endangered species and threatened habitats, in partnership with communities and governments.
-The Wildlife Trust of India (WTI) is committed to the protection of India’s wildlife; it achieves this by working in partnership with local communities and governments on a range of projects, from species rehabilitation to the prevention of the illegal wildlife trade.
+Wildlife Trust of India (WTI) is committed to the protection of India’s wildlife.
+It achieves this by working in partnership with local communities and governments on a range of projects, from species rehabilitation to the prevention of the illegal wildlife trade.

 Partnership with WLT

 World Land Trust (WLT) received a proposal from WTI in 2003 asking to help fund their Wild Lands Elephant Corridors Programme.
 After a site visit to assess the feasibility of funding wildlife corridors in India, WLT became partners with WTI and funded the protection of the Siju-Rewak Corridor in Garo Hills, in the north-eastern state of Meghalaya.
 Since then, WLT has successfully raised funds for the protection of further wildlife corridors in India, to safeguard migratory routes for elephants and other wildlife.
 The aim is to reduce conflict between India’s wild animals and its people.